hansenjohnson/calanus_website/content/about/_index.md

 # About

-This site is dedicated to organizing all the Calanus datasets in the Northwest Atlantic
+The goal of this site is to coordinate Calanus datasets in the Northwest Atlantic

-*Website built in Hugo using the Compose theme*
+*The site was built in [Hugo](https://gohugo.io/) using the [Compose theme](https://docs.neuralvibes.com/)*